mayaanne/foundations/week-3/core-eq.md

 - Engage and practice Conscious Listening

 ## Summary
-Your ability to understand yourself and others - and the way's in which you communicate that understanding can have a significant determination on your succssess in life - at home, at school, at work.
-Employers look for people with skills in emotional intelligence and your cultivation of these skills will be the biggest determinator to how well you navigate the stress and complexity of this learning journey.
+Your ability to understand yourself and others and your skills at communicating your understanding can have a significant determination on your succssess in life - at home, at school, at work.

+The core curriculum focuses in on developing your emotional intelligence skills, for the benefit of both your learning journey and your employability.

 __Read through all of the content.
 The tasks to completed at end include:__
 1. Research and discuss EQ and IQ.